shankaritchapurapu/helidon/examples/audit/README.md

 - `GET /audit/orders?orderId=...&expand=...`
 - `POST /audit/orders/approve?orderId=...` with a plain-text approver name in the body

+The example endpoint injects `AuditPayloadAppender` directly into each route method and enriches the current request's audit event with an event name, tenant, compartment, resource id, and resource RIO.

-The example config in `src/main/resources/application.yaml` whitelists:
+The example config in `src/main/resources/application.yaml` sets default tenant, compartment, and resource fields for fallback events and whitelists:

 - request parameters `orderId` and `expand`
 - request headers `opc-request-id` and `x-audit-example-tenant`